hammerheim-game/hammerheim-rules/4-Injuries Income and Experience.md

 5 The entire warband of the warrior responsible for the injury.
 6 All warbands of that type.
 61 CAPTURED
-The warrior regains consciousness and finds himself held captive by the other warband.
+The warrior regains consciousness and finds themself held captive by the warband that won the scenario.
+If their own warband won or if there was no winner then the warband that put them out of action captures them.
+If none of the above apply then re-roll this result.
+The capturing player may ransom the captive hero back to their owner's warband at a price of their choosing, though the owning player cannot refuse a ransom of less than 20gc.
-He may be ransomed at a price set by the captor or exchanged for one of their warband who is being held captive.
+If no ransom occurs the owning player may force the next scenario to be The Rescue as they attempt to retrieve their comrade.
 Captives may be sold to slavers at a price of D6x5 GC.
 Undead may kill their captive and gain a new Zombie.
 The Possessed may sacrifice the prisoner.
-The leader of the warband will gain +1 Experience if they do so.
+The leader of the warband will gain +D3 Experience if they do so.
-Captives who are exchanged or ransomed retain all their weapons, armor and equipment; if captives are sold, killed or turned to Zombies, their weaponry, etc, is retained by their captors.
+Captives who are exchanged or ransomed retain all their weapons, armor and equipment.
+If the ransom is not met and the captive is sold to slavers/sacrificed etc then the capturing player may keep their equipment.
 62-63 HARDENED
 The warrior survives and becomes inured to the horrors of Mordheim.
 From now on he is immune to fear.